Ptitou-fr/test-passkey/README.md

 To use passkeys on iOS the system should be able to verify the domain associated with your app.<br>
 To do this, you need to:
 #### 1) Add an associated domains file to your website ([apple doc](https://developer.apple.com/documentation/xcode/supporting-associated-domains)):
-Construct a JSON file named apple-app-site-association (without an extension) and place it in your site's .well-known directory at the root of your domain.
+Construct a JSON file named apple-app-site-association (without an extension) and place it in your site's '.well-known directory' at the root of your domain.
 For example, if your domain is 'example.com:<br>
 the file should be located at https://example.com/.well-known/apple-app-site-association. <br>
 and it should contain a JSON object with the following structure:<br>